bw2/ConfigArgParse/README.rst

 *my\_script.py*:

-This python script defines 4 options and a positional arg.
-It then parses the values and prints them out.
+Script that defines 4 options and a positional arg and then parses and prints the values.
 Also, it prints out the help message as well as the string produced by :code:`format_values()` to show what they look like.

 .. code:: py